Free Consultation

 Parent participation is required, and 80+ percent report parent-child relationships were significantly improved.

-Parent involvement in ANASAZI’s program is essential, as a family’s issues are rarely caused by the child alone.
+Parent involvement in Anasazi’s program is essential, as a family’s issues are rarely caused by the child alone.
 Ideally two but at least one parent must agree to participate fully before a child is accepted for admission.

-Parent involvement at ANASAZI includes a renowned workshop (based on The Anatomy of Peace by the Arbinger Institute), a workbook with daily lessons, weekly sessions with the family’s program therapist, weekly group sessions with other program parents, spending three days in the wilderness with their child, seven weeks of parent coaching after discharge, and a year’s worth of follow-up support.
+Parent involvement at Anasazi includes a renowned workshop (based on The Anatomy of Peace by the Arbinger Institute), a workbook with daily lessons, weekly sessions with the family’s program therapist, weekly group sessions with other program parents, spending three days in the wilderness with their child, seven weeks of parent coaching after discharge, and a year’s worth of follow-up support.

-While some parents have personal struggles and/or difficulty implementing ANASAZI principles, the vast majority of parents — more than 80 percent — report this work transformed their family relationships.
+While some parents have personal struggles and/or difficulty implementing Anasazi principles, the vast majority of parents — more than 80 percent — report this work transformed their family relationships.

 Spiritual Considerations